 Medicare in Retirement

 Retirees age 65 and older will need to enroll in Medicare Part A (if not already enrolled) and Part B. To enroll in Part B without penalty, retirees should work with Human Resource Services in completing an application and affidavit using Social Security form number CMS-L564.
 Human Resource Services must sign the affidavit.
-Medicare becomes your primary insurance in retirement, and retirees maintaining a UNI Comprehensive Health Insurance Plan will experience a premium reduction.
+Medicare becomes your primary insurance in retirement.

 Medicare Supplement Options

 Medicare will become your primary health insurance in retirement and covers approximately 80% of all health care expenses in retirement.
-To provide coverage for the 20% that Medicare does not cover, retirees may elect to continue the UNI comprehensive health insurance plans, the Wellmark Blue Cross Blue Shield Program F, Medicare Supplements available in the marketplace, or a Medicare Advantage plan (if eligible).
+To provide coverage for the 20% that Medicare does not cover, retirees may elect the Wellmark Blue Cross Blue Shield Program F, Medicare Supplements available in the marketplace, or a Medicare Advantage plan (if eligible).

 - Wellmark BC/BS Group Retiree Program F Overview

 - Wellmark BC/BS Group Prescription Drug Plan Overview

 - Group Prescription Drug Plan*

 - Social Security (SSA) or Call 888-456-9554

 - Senior Health Insurance Information Program (SHIIP) or Call 800-351-4664